andreas/irmin-tutorial/src/GraphQL.md

 $ irmin graphql --port 8080
 ```

-This will start the server on `localhost:8080`.
+This will start the server on `localhost:8080` - this can be customized using the `--address` and `--port` flags.
 By default `irmin-graphql` provides an GraphiQL editor for writing queries from within the brower which can be accessed at [http://localhost:8080/graphql](http://localhost:8080/graphql)

 ## Available clients